-Each week we hold a Holy Communion Services at 11.00 am.
+Each first, second and third Sunday of the month we hold a Holy Communion Service at 11.00 am.
+On the fourth Sunday we have Morning Worship at 11.00am.
 When there is a fifth Sunday, we have a Benefice Communion Service which moves around the benefice churches.
-Our choir and resident choir mistress/ organist enhance our Sunday worship.
+Our choir and resident choir mistress/organist enhance our Sunday worship.
 The local uniformed young people's organisations periodically attend services.

 St. Nicholas Church was begun by Bishop Odo, brother-in-law of William the Conqueror, in 1086.
 But most of it dates from the early 12th century.
 Constructed of Caen stone by masons from Normandy, the church consisted originally of a nave with clerestory (which is a high section of wall that contains windows above eye level) and low-pitched side aisles.

 It is quite hard to imagine today since the coast is now a couple miles away, but at that time the church stood at the head of the harbour and ships were moored at the edge of the churchyard.
 The tower and nave were regularly crowded with traders conducting business.

 In 1287, the great South Coast storm filled the port with four feet of sand and shingle and singlehandedly moved the Rother estuary west to Rye.
 New Romney was covered in a deep layer of debris and went into decline.
 But the church survived it all, and still bears witness to the disaster through its below-ground entrance and stained pillars.

 In the 13th and 14th centuries, the church was enlarged with a Gothic chancel and two side chapels at the east end.
 The side aisles were also raised, with the result that the clerestory windows no longer let in sunlight.

 See a 3D tour of the church here.

 Safeguarding: Gaynor Cobb 01797 363747